yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect/ysql.md

 1. Click **Connect**.
 1. Click **YugabyteDB Client Shell**.
 1. If you have not installed the client shell on your computer, select your operating system and copy the command to install the shell from the command line.
 1. Click **Download CA Cert** to download the root.crt certificate for TLS encryption, and install the certificate on your computer.
+If you are using Docker, copy the certificate to your Docker container.
 1. Copy the **YSQL** connection string.
     \
     The connection string includes flags specifying the host (`host`), username (`user`), database (`dbname`), and TLS settings (`sslmode` and `sslrootcert`).
 The command specifies that the connection will use the CA certificate you installed on your computer.